Sequential Quantum Secret Sharing in a Noisy Environment aided with Weak Measurements: Quantum Sequential Secret Sharing in the presence of noise

 Unlike the case of PDC, here we cannot convert all the four $\rho_{out}^{a,b}$ exactly to $\rho_{out}^{0,+}$ using unitary operations.
 However we can convert them pairwise.
 By applying the unitary operations in TABLE \ref{tbl:operators}, we end up with two different fidelity expressions.
 Both these expressions, when averaged over all possible input states, give rise to the same average fidelity for the protocol.
 The average fidelity obtained after averaging over all input parameter $\alpha^2$ is given by

-In FIG. ~\ref{fig:fid_adc} we plot the average fidelity ($\overline{F}_{AD}$) against the channel strength ($p$).
-It is evident from the figure itself that when we have no noise in the channel, that is $p=0$ we have $\overline{F}_{AD}=1$, ensuring the fact that in the absence of noise we can always do perfect secret sharing.
+It is evident from the Eq.(~\ref{eq:FADC}) that when $p=0$ we have $\overline{F}_{AD}=1$, ensuring the fact that in the absence of noise we can always do perfect secret sharing.
+For $p=1$, in presence of full amplitude damping strength no information can be transmitted over the channel and the fidelity is $\frac{1}{2}$ corresponding to random guessing.
+The output of the channel is always $|0\rangle$ regardless of the input.

 For both above channels, we observe that in our protocol the fidelity of secret sharing in subsequent iterations remains the same and is independent of the number of iterations.
 This is because at each and every iteration there is reusability of Charlie's qubit.
 Though Charlie's qubit is affected by noise and will also get further affected when he sends back his qubit to Alice, this noise is not going to play a part in the subsequent iterations.
 This is because Alice on getting back the qubit from Charlie measures it in the computational basis $\{|0\rangle,|1\rangle\}$ and transforms it accordingly to the state $|0\rangle$ by applying the appropriate unitary transformation.